Tremendous

 An angel investor's take on life and business

-For more on COVID drugs and vaccines, check out these posts:
+For more on what’s moving markets, check out these posts:

 If you found this post interesting, please share it on Twitter/LinkedIn/email using the buttons below.
 This helps more people find the blog!
 And please leave a comment at the bottom of the page letting me know what you think and what other information you’re interested in!